protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ```
 Check the outline view to see that the protocol was created.

+The *AHWAbstarction* should be controlled via the *POnOff* protocol.
+That means, whenever we send an *on* message, the LED should be switched on, whenever we send an *off* message, the LED should be switched off.
+Therefore we add an *Interface Port* from type *POnOff* to the *AHWAbstraction* actor.
 In the outline view right click on *AHWAbstraction -> Edit Structure* to open the structure editor of the actor.

 ![image](images/400-OpenStructureEditor.png)